cycleplatform/docs-portal/docs/images/images-workflow.md

 ---

 # Images Workflow
 Working with Images on Cycle is incredibly simple.
-After creating an [image source](https://docs.cycle.io/docs/images/sources/sources-overview) image source.
+After creating an [image source](https://docs.cycle.io/docs/images/sources/sources-overview).

 To creat a new image from an image source, select the source from the list and then click **Import Image**.